ChemiKyle/Portrait-of-an-Artist/data/README.md

 It's not(?) accessible on Windows and seems to be a transient storage for Amazon's anlytics purposes.
 On my machine it's stamped with about the last time I connected it to the internet.
 If you keep your kindle connected to wifi, I suggest regularly pulling this file out to use for a better analysis.
+Possibly of interest to pair with these data is the `calibre.metadata` file if you are a [Calibre](https://calibre-ebook.com/) user.
+Particularly for pairing `asin` with authors.

 The file is in a quasi-`.jsonl` format and will need some working up.
 I used a regex in vim to ready the file for import into `R`; it's provided below for easy use.
 ```vim
 :%s/^\(-?.*\)={\(.+}$\)/{"id":"\1",\2
 ```
+A perl script is now also provided to perform the same regex and output a file title `parsed\_annotation.jsonl`.
+It takes your annotation file as an input on the command line.